rakshita003/CSI2120/README.md

 ## Contents

-The repository has 2 directories, one for Assignemnts and another is for Projects
+The repository has 2 directories, one for Assignments and another is for Projects

 - **Java:** This directory contains Java code for Project-part-1 related to Object-Oriented Programming (OOP) concepts covered in the course.